sauterb/sauter-portfolio-site/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Student in Electrical Engineering and Computer Science
+role: 4th year B.S.
+Student in Electrical Engineering and Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: